-Surgical mesh is used to help repair pelvic organ prolapse (POP) and stress urinary incontinence (SUI) in women.
+Surgical mesh may be used to help repair pelvic organ prolapse (POP) and stress urinary incontinence (SUI) in women.

-Surgical mesh is permanently implanted to reinforce the vaginal wall for POP repair or support the urethra or bladder neck for the repair of SUI.
+Surgical mesh can be permanently implanted to reinforce the vaginal wall for POP repair, or support the urethra or bladder neck for the repair of SUI.

 There are three main surgical procedures performed using surgical mesh:

-About 300,000 women in the U.S. underwent surgery to repair POP in 2010.
+About 300,000 women in the United States underwent surgery to repair POP in 2010.
 Surgical mesh was used in about one out of three procedures.
 About 250,000 women in the U.S. underwent surgery to repair SUI in 2010, with mesh placement being used in over 80% of the procedures.
 The mesh sling has been the most widely studied procedure for stress incontinence in the history of stress incontinence surgery.
-All of the major urologic and gynecologic societies have supported its continued use as of 2016.
+All of the major urologic and gynecologic societies in the U.S. have supported its continued use as of 2019.